 'Within the steeple under the belfry is a very strong room with two doors called ‘Hell’, which probably was made use of as a dungeon, Hereticks prison or a Purgatory, it is now only a lumber room.'

 Why ships?
 Well, Salthouse is on the coast, associated with the port at Blakeney Haven, so the parishioners were seafaring folk.
-The most likely reason for the carvings are that the locals were bored during overly long 16th century sermons!
+The most likely reason for the carvings is that the locals were bored during overly long 16th century sermons!

-In the north west corner of the churchyard is the ruin of a single-cell medieval chapel.
+In the north-west corner of the churchyard is the ruin of a single-cell medieval chapel.
 This simple structure measures just 3.5m x 4.2m (roughly 12ft x 14ft).
 The chapel dates to the 13th or 14th century and was used as a school as late as 1735.

 Address: Cross Street, Salthouse, Norfolk, England, NR25 7XQ